ShimantoBhowmik/Rust-shell/README.md

 # Rust-shell
-a simple interactive shell capable of executing simple UNIX® commands
+a simple shell capable of executing simple UNIX® commands

 To run: